172nd Infantry Regiment (United States, 1982–present): Mountain battalion history

 After returning from these separate missions, the battalion was assigned in October 2006 to be the nucleus of the newly formed 86th Infantry Brigade Combat Team (Mountain).
 Several years of training at the battalion and brigade level followed, taking the battalion to Montana, Virginia and other far-flung locations in preparation for an upcoming 86th IBCT (Mountain) deployment to Afghanistan as part of the Army's Force Generation System (ARFORGEN).
 This culminated in the entire brigade's mobilization and two trips to the Joint Readiness Training Center (JRTC) at Fort Polk, LA in late 2009 and early 2010.

 Titled Task Force Avalanche, the battalion was then deployed to Paktia Province in Eastern Afghanistan in 2010.
 Detached to serve under the 3rd Brigade, 101st ABN (Air Assault), Mountain Soldiers conducted 10 months of counterinsurgency operations against the Taliban.
 The battalion returned from Afghanistan in late 2010 having earned the Valorous Unit Award.

 In 2021, the Mountain Battalion was called upon to deploy a second time as part of the 86th IBCT (Mountain).
 Once again mobilized as Task Force Avalanche, the battalion would support numerous missions in several countries throughout CENTCOM's area of responsibility under Operation Enduring Freedom - Operation Spartan Shield.
 The battalion's Soldiers were awarded the Humanitarian Service Medal for its involvement in Kabul, Afghanistan Refugee Airlift of over 122,000 people as the United States brought it's war in Afghanistan to a close.
 Task Force Avalanche was awarded the Meritorious Unit Award for its efforts during the deployment.

 The battalion is the only organization in the US Army specifically organized, trained, equipped, and tasked to close with and destroy the enemy in a total mountain environment.
 Approximately 50% of the soldiers in the battalion are coded with the Special Qualification Identifier (SQI) "E" Military Mountaineer, which is awarded to soldiers who graduate the Military Mountaineer Basic Course at the Army Mountain Warfare School, located in Jericho, Vermont.
 No other unit has the capability to conduct combat operations in such extreme environments.

 The Mountain Infantrymen of this battalion follow a long heritage of citizen soldiers and warriors, who have served the country for almost 400 years.

+In June 2026, Charlie Company, 3rd Battalion, 172nd Infantry Regiment deployed to Ft.
+Bliss to train before going to the Middle East to support Operation Spartan Shield.